The Family Limited Partnership Made Easy

 By: Dr. Bart A. Basi & Marcus S. Renwick

-Many people want to enrich their children and grandchildren with their wealth, possessions, and business interests which they own.
-The problems in the past have been inability to control the assets once they are given and the potential of facing estate tax issues when assets are substantially appreciated.
+Many people want to enrich their children and grandchildren with the wealth, possessions, and business interests that they own.
+The problems in the past have been the inability to control the assets once they are given and the potential of facing estate tax issues when assets are substantially appreciated.
 The device known as The Family Limited Partnership or FLP has been developed through case law and has survived scrutiny from the IRS to become a legitimate estate and business planning vehicle.

 What is an FLP?